 - Many organisations will already have some form of risk management regime.
 The first step is often therefore to ensure that this now also covers information and cyber risk.
 Once you have established an information risk management regime and defined your attitude and approach to risk management, it is important to communicate this throughout your organisation. - Do you have appropriate security policies and controls in place to protect your IT systems, equipment and information?
-The Government has produced guidance ("10 Steps to Cyber Security"4) on some of the measures organisations should take into account, from home and mobile working, to network security and user education and awareness.
+The Government has produced guidance (10 steps to Cyber Security) on some of the measures organisations should take into account, from home and mobile working, to network security and user education and awareness.
 Educating staff is particularly important: users are often the weakest link in the security chain and targeting an employee (for example, encouraging them to open an email with malicious content) can be cheaper and more effective than mounting a technical attack. - As many organisations now have complex technology supply chains, or outsource their IT arrangements, any policies and controls should also cover these supply arrangements.
 You may also want to review these contracts to see what contractual obligations and security provisions the suppliers have in place, and whether any amendments are required. - Are you engaging in regular information sharing with other companies in your sector, regulators and (where appropriate) the relevant authorities?
-By encouraging technical staff to share information with other companies in your sector, you can learn from others, benchmark and help identify emerging threats.
-Also, one of the central elements of Government guidance and upcoming EU legislation is to encourage greater cooperation and information sharing between companies (particularly the essential services), their regulators and the relevant authorities.
+By encouraging - See our List of Useful Resources section of the Focus (below) for more information technical staff to share information with other companies in your sector, you can learn from others, benchmark and help identify emerging threats.
+Also, one of the central elements of Government guidance and upcoming EU legislation is to encourage greater co-operation and information sharing between companies (particularly the essential services), their regulators and the relevant authorities.